MedStar Health

 MedStar Health is a not-for-profit healthcare organization.
 It operates more than 120 entities, including ten hospitals in the Baltimore–Washington metropolitan area of the United States.
-In 2011 it was ranked as the employer with the largest number of local employees in the region.
+In 2011 it was ranked as the private sector employer with the largest number of local employees in the region.

-MedStar pays approximately $111 million in payroll tax to the District of Columbia, Maryland and Virginia each year.
+MedStar Health pays approximately $111 million in payroll tax to the District of Columbia, Maryland and Virginia each year.
 Additionally, as of 2012, MedStar Health provided almost $312 million in charity care and community benefit on an annual basis.

 History

-In 1998, Medlantic Healthcare Group merged with Helix Health, a group of four Baltimore, Maryland hospitals.
-Helix/Medlantic was renamed MedStar Health on February 1, 1999.
+In 1998, Medlantic Healthcare Group merged with Helix Health, a group of four Baltimore, Maryland, hospitals.
+Helix/Medlantic was then renamed to MedStar Health on February 1, 1999.

 On July 1, 2000, Georgetown University Hospital became part of MedStar Health.

 On February 1, 2008, MedStar Health merged with Montgomery General Hospital, Montgomery County's oldest acute care hospital.
 Montgomery General was the eighth hospital in MedStar Health's network and the first hospital in Montgomery County to join the healthcare system.

-In September, 2009, St. Mary's Hospital in Leonardtown, Maryland merged with MedStar Health, becoming the ninth hospital in the system, and the first in Southern Maryland.
+In September, 2009, St. Mary's Hospital in Leonardtown, Maryland, merged with MedStar Health, becoming the ninth hospital in the system, and the first in Southern Maryland.

 In December, 2012, MedStar Southern Maryland Hospital Center, located in Clinton, Maryland, merged with MedStar Health, becoming the tenth hospital in the system.